vlcn-io/cr-sqlite/README.md

 `cfsqlite` improves upon [2] in the following ways --

 - [2] is implemented in a specific ORM. `cfsqlite` runs at the db layer and allows existing applications to interface with the db as normal.
 - [2] keeps a queue of all writes.
 This queue is drained when those writes are merged.
 This means that [2] can only sync changes to a single centralized node. `cfsqlite` keeps a logical clock at each database.
 If a new database comes online it sends its logical clock to a peer.
-That peer can then reconstruct the missing history.
+That peer can compute what changes are missing from the clock.

 ## [3] CRDTs for Mortals
 https://www.youtube.com/watch?v=DEcwa68f-jY